fogine/json-inspector/README.md

-**NOTE:** The most of the actuall data validation is handed over to the [chriso validation library](https://github.com/chriso/validator.js).
+**NOTE:** The most of the actual data validation is handed over to the [chriso validation library](https://github.com/chriso/validator.js).